abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

-# abcdesktop a simple application `microsoft edge`
+# a simple application `chromium`

 ## Requirements

 You need to have

 - kubernetes cluster ready to run whith abcdesktop.io installed
-- `kubectl` or `microk8s` command-line tool must be configured to communicate with your cluster.
+- `kubectl` command-line tool must be configured to communicate with your cluster.
 - `docker` command line must be installed to build the image.
-- your registry
+- your public or private registry

-## Create a simple application `Microsoft Edge`
+## Create a simple application `chromium`

-To illustrate a simple application, we will install `Microsoft Edge` inside a container.
+To illustrate a simple application, we will install `chromium` inside a container.

-* Create a Dockerfile to install `Microsoft Edge` application from `microsoft-edge` package
+* Create a Dockerfile to install `chromium` application from `debian` container image

 ```Dockerfile
 FROM debian